MrDark/pokemon-universe/Packages/mysql/README.markdown

 `make`
 `make install`

-This installs the package as 'mysql' so can be importated as so:
+This installs the package as 'mysql' so can be imported as so:

 `import "mysql"`